maorsaadon/OOP_Ex1/README.md

 ### 2.GroupAdmin

-This class is the Observe in this design template.
+This class is the Observerbale in this design template.
-This class actualize the functions of the Sender, and we also add function that notify the observers.
+This class actualize the functions of the Sender, and we also have function that notify the observers.
-GroupAdmin contains the state pool (UdoableStringBuilder) and also contains an HashSet that holds all customers who should receive updates on any changes made to the state pool.
+GroupAdmin contains the state pool (UdoableStringBuilder) and also contains an HashSet that holds all customers who should receive updates on any changes made to the state pool, the class has a constructor that builds a GroupAdmin from UdoableStringBuilder and HashSet<Member>.
 In every function we call notify() in order to update all the member about every change that has been made to the UndoableStringBuilder.

 ```java